 Strawberries 3 euros for 2 kilos

-Getting a Long-term Visa
+Getting a Long-term Visa in Portugal

 Natalie is from New Zealand, but has a UK passport, so for now anyway she’s got no visa worries.
 The good news is, people with U.S. or Canadian passports can still manage to live here well past the usual three-month tourist restriction.
 It just requires ample time and money (plus patience) to work it out.
 There are multiple schemes in place for those who can support themselves already.
 Some require an investment, some require employing locals, some require you to be of retirement age.
 Do your homework and don’t assume you’ll find an easy answer in five minutes, but it can be done.
 Many have made it work already.

 Natalie Sisson was easily able to put that 20% down and pay the closing costs even though she bought an apartment last year in Wellington, New Zealand.
 Plus she can work in either place or any other place because of the business she has built up online.
 As I always say, trying to get a job where you’re going instead of taking a job (or a business) with you is much more difficult from a financial standpoint.
 To get the leveraged power of arbitrage, it’s best to earn money in your home currency at home and spend it in your new location where it’s worth more.